nicklbain/motor_fea/motor_fea_2/README.md

 ## Case Builder (experimental)

-The `case_builder/` Flask app lets you sketch rectangles and circles, tag them as magnets/steel/wires, and save the geometry + material parameters to `cases/<case>/case_definition.json`.
+The `case_builder/` Flask app lets you sketch rectangles, circles, and rings, tag them as magnets/steel/wires, and save the geometry + material parameters to `cases/<case>/case_definition.json`.
 When that file exists (or when you pass `--case-config`), `mesh_and_sources.py` consumes it instead of the hard-coded demo geometry.

 **Usage**